 Planning Your 10 Days In Italy Itinerary

-If you have extra time, I would definitely recommend adding some of Italy’s off-the-beaten-track destinations like Castelluccio or Matera to your Italy vacation.
+If you have extra time, I recommend adding some of Italy’s off-the-beaten-track destinations, like Castelluccio or Matera, to your Italy vacation.

 Of course, you can also go your own way and plan a completely different Italian itinerary if you choose to do so.
 The options are endless when planning your trip to Italy!